shuamamine/assignment-1-dsa/README.md

-# assignment 1 of Data Structures and Algorithms
+# assignment 1 of Data Structures and Algorithms Laboratory
 assignment 1 of dsa lab in c and python

 # Questions